A deadly speaker climbed onto the dying stage,

 He wanted to show a new path,

-His name suggested,
+His name suggests,

 and enforced religion for rest.

-He too followed the knife’s tear,
+He, too followed the knife’s tear,

 The third got up with a dare,